LLNL/axom/src/docs/web/index.rst

 --------------

-We also have a chat room on LLNL's Cisco Jabber instance called 'CS Toolkit Dev'.
+We also have a chat room on LLNL's Cisco Jabber instance called 'Axom Dev'.
 It is open to anyone.
 You just have to log on to Jabber and join the room.